 How to Make Tofu from Scratch (and a soysage recipe!)

-There’s nothing like the taste of homemade tofu, and you can use the pulp left over from this tofu recipe to make delicious soysage!
+There’s nothing like the taste of homemade tofu.
+Here’s how to make tofu and use the pulp left over from this tofu recipe to make delicious soysage!

 Although we usually use store-bought tofu (when we eat tofu, which is not that often these days), it does not seem like the same food as freshly made tofu.
 The taste of fresh tofu cannot be represented by a store-bought product, unless it is coming directly to the store by a local tofu maker that makes it every day.

 You can get the full balance of the legume and all its nutrients by using the leftover pulp from making tofu for another recipe, homemade soysage.
 One of the secrets of a healthy, holistic diet is to use the whole plant.

 + 1 pound, approx. 2 ½ cups of dried organic soybeans soaked in large bowl overnight — 10 to 16 hours.

 + Extra bowls, sieves, cheese cloths, clean organic muslin, and a blender or food processor.

 + A cooking thermometer is also useful — although, you can do without it.

 + The curdling agent used most often is Nigari.
 You will need 3-5 teaspoons for this recipe.